This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Don’t Overmix: Overmixing can lead to a dense cake.
+- Don’t Overmix: Overmixing can lead to a dense, tough cake.
+Stir just until the ingredients are combined.

-- Cool Completely: Make sure to cool the cake before frosting to avoid a melty mess.
+- Cool Completely: Let the cake cool fully before frosting to prevent the frosting from melting.

 Frequently Asked Questions